Abhiroop2004/Aviary.AI/README.md

 # Aviary.AI
 AI-powered Bird Encyclopedia Chatbot (Gen AI & Langchain Project)
 ---
 This project implements a chatbot powered by Google’s Gemini model and Wikipedia, integrated with custom bird-related data from PDF encyclopedias.
-The chatbot answers user queries about birds and provides detailed information such as scientific names, habitats, diets, and more.
+The chatbot answers user queries about birds and provides detailed information such as scientific names, habitats, and diets.

 ## Features